aptos-labs/aptos-indexer-processors/typescript/README.md

 - `node`: The code is tested with Node 0.18.x.
 Later version should work too.

-### Tutorial
+### Basic Tutorial

+In this tutorial, we will be going over how to create and run the Example Write Set Change Processor.
+All source code is in `aptos-indexer-processors/typescript/processors/example-write-set-chnage-processor`.

-1. Install the latest version of gRPC and tooling for Typescript:
+1. Install all the dependencies:

 ```
-npm install -g @grpc/grpc-js
-npm install -g grpc-tools
+npm install
 ```

 2. Download the example: